THE KEVIN JENNINGS EQUALITY WINSTON-SALEM SCHOLARSHIP

 To receive consideration, an applicant must:

 - Complete the scholarship application.
-The application form can be downloaded from the North Star LGBTQ Community Center website at northstarlgbtcc.com.
+The application form can be downloaded from the North Star LGBTQ Community Center website at northstarlgbtcc.com (2018 Scholarship Process).
 Applications are also available from your school guidance counselor, GSA advisor, and/or at North Star LGBTQ Community Center.
+The application is due Friday, April 13th, 2018 at 5pm.

-- Be a resident of Forsyth County, North Carolina.
+- Be a resident of Forsyth County, North Carolina, or be actively involved with the North Star Youth Leadership Council.

 - Have a current minimum cumulative grade point average (GPA) of a 2.0